fedarko/sheepgut/README.md

 however, eventually the JSONs became too large to load in memory on my poor laptop, so I elected to run the notebooks on the server as well.

-For reference, a script that runs these notebooks is located at `notebooks/RUN-NOTEBOOKS.py`.
+For reference, a script that runs some of these notebooks is located at `notebooks/RUN-NOTEBOOKS.py`.

 ## `find-edges-in-other-graph/`